ItzPongo/CS-396-Big-Project/README.md

 ### Installation

 1. Install [Racket](https://download.racket-lang.org/)
-2. Add Racket to your system PATH or note the installation location
+2. Add Racket to the folder or note the installation location

 ## Building the Project